A-infinity functors for Lagrangian correspondences: Algebraic and geometric composition

 Given such a bicolored tree, the corresponding expression is obtained by using the part of the tree below the second type of colored vertex to determine the parenthesization of the expressions $a_1,\ldots, a_d$, the part of the tree in between the first and colored vertices to determine the parenthesizations of the expressions $h_2( \cdot)$, the part of the tree above the first colored vertices to determine the parenthesizations of the expressions $h_1(\cdot)$.

 A space associated to markings and two operations is constructed inductively from those with fewer markings.
 For each bicolored tree $\Gamma$ and each vertex $v$ of $\Gamma$, let $\K^v$ denote the corresponding associahedron, multiplihedron, or lower dimensional space depending on the valence and whether the vertex is once or twice colored.
-Define
+Define and $ \partial \K^{d,0,0} = \cup_{\Gamma} \K_\Gamma / \sim $ where $\sim$ are the equivalences obtained by boundary inclusions.
+The space is then the cone $ \K^{d,0,0} = \Cone(\partial \K^{d,0,0} ) .$ For example, the cell complex $\K^{2,0,0}$ is a pentagon with vertices labelled by the expressions